tinystacks/mkdocs/docs/troubleshooting.md

 If your application is failing its health check, this will stop the deployment from registering as completed.
 To do this, remove any custom health check setting.
 Navigate to **Settings** -> **Stack Settings** and then, under your service, select **Settings** to view and change your health check URL.

+### Debugging issues with containers instances

+If you need to inspect your application's running environment, you can connect to a container task instance using the `aws ecs execute-command` command.
+For instructions, see [Accessing container tasks instances](compute.md#accessing-container-task-instances) on the Compute page.

 ### Error When Enabling Logging: "Policy document length breaking CloudWatch Log Constraints"

 When TinyStacks attempts to enable logging on your stack, you may see the following error in the console: